 To do this, Google uses a knowledge panel.
 This you cannot access.
 But if the keywords are right, your chance is high of getting featured there.

 You should also stay on top of the local ranking factors.
-They can all be found in this helpful resource.

 If you are near me, you are dear to me